dxkoirala/secure-home-network/README.md

 ##  Executive Summary

 This project demonstrates the design and implementation of a segmented network architecture using enterprise security principles.
-The lab environment simulates a multi-zone network with proper isolation, firewall controls, and intrusion detection—all built using virtualization technology at zero cost.
+The lab environment simulates a multi-zone network with proper isolation, firewall controls, and intrusion detection, all built using virtualization technology at zero cost.

 **Bottom Line:** Successfully implemented network segmentation that prevents compromised IoT devices from accessing trusted systems, while maintaining full internet connectivity and administrative oversight.